18F/ux-guide/_pages/research/plan.md

 - People otherwise adversely affected by persistent poverty or inequality

 #### Partnering with community organizations
-When conducting user research with people who have been historically underserved, we must make sure we are not contributing to the power imbalances, extractive practices, and harm that led to these communities becoming underserved and marginalized in the first place.
+When conducting research with people who have been historically underserved, we must make sure we are not contributing to the power imbalances, extractive practices, and harm that led to these communities becoming underserved and marginalized in the first place.

 In this research, it is important to partner with community organizations, who work closely to support and advocate for the needs of their communities.